ChainAgnostic/CAIPs/CAIPs/caip-x.md

 The trust signals (incoming data) are leveraged to calculate the trust scores (outgoing data) for peers and software components.
 While the computation steps may vary based on the chosen trust score computation, the following main steps give an idea of the possible processing logic from a given peer point of view:
-1. Retrieve the `peers` (directly and indirectly connected peers that have issued reviews and security reports);
+1. Retrieve the peers (directly and indirectly connected peers that have issued reviews, security reports of the given software component),
-2. Calculate the peers' `trust scores`
+2. Calculate the peers' trust scores (relatively to the requesting peer point of view),
-3. Weight the `endorsements` and `disputes` based on the issuers' `peers scores`;
+3. Weight the reviews (endorsements and disputes) based on the issuers' peers scores,
-4. Weight the `security reports` based on the weight of the `endorsements` and `disputes` as well as the issuers' `peers scores`;
+4. Weight the security reports based on the weight of the endorsements and disputes as well as the issuers' peers scores;
-5. Calculate the software component's `trust score` based on the weight of the `security reports`, and if available, the software component's developers `peer trust score`.
+5. Calculate the software component's trust score based on the weight of the security reports, and if available, the software component's developers peer trust score.

 software component trust score:
 ```json